hayleyw7/fitlit/README.md

 After opening the website, the user will be greeted by name.
 The sidebar also includes their contact information, as well as a calendar.
 The calendar can be used to access the data of a specific time period.

-### Widget section
+### Widgets

-The will be able to see their Goals, Activity, Hydration, and Sleep data in separate sections.
+The user will be able to see their Goals, Activity, Hydration, and Sleep data in separate sections.
 Each section includes widgets with either a) labelled numbers, or b) graphs, over which a user can hover to see specific numbers and headings.
 These widgets are regularly updated through the day, week, month, and beyond.

 #### Goals